simonebaracchi/rpgbot/README.md

   - `/player <name>`

-Join the game as a player, with the given character name (or update your characters name).
+Join the game as a player, with the given character name (or update your characters name if you already joined the game).

   - `/roll [<dice>]`

 Roll dices.
 Defaults to 4dF.
 Supports regular and Fate dices, including bonus/maluses, like 2d20, 6d8+3, 8dF, 4dF-2.

-Saved rolls can be defined with `/add` and `/update` (see below).
+Saved rolls can be defined with `/add rolls` and `/update rolls` (see below).

   - `/gmroll [<dice>]`